JoseOr1j/Curdle/README.md

 # Getting Started with Create React App

+Wordle Clone App made in React JS created for CS 35L, features custom words, login features, and score keeping for leaderboards.

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `yarn start`